-The Food and Drug Administration (FDA) has approved DHA for external application to the skin.
-However, the FDA hasn't approved the use of DHA for application to areas near the eyes, mouth or nose.
-If you're using a sunless tanning cream, it's easy to avoid these areas.
+The Food and Drug Administration (FDA) has approved dihydroxyacetone for external application to the skin.
+However, the FDA hasn't approved the use of dihydroxyacetone for application to areas near the eyes, mouth or nose.
+If you're using a sunless tanning lotion, it's easy to avoid these areas.
 With spray tanning, this might be more difficult — since the product is usually applied to the whole body to ensure even color.
 Spray tanning might also cause you to inhale the product.

 Further research is needed to determine the risks — if any — of this type of exposure.
 In the meantime, protect your eyes, mouth and nose when spray tanning and avoid inhaling the product.
 Be sure to wear goggles and nose plugs, and hold your breath while the spray is being applied.

-What's the best way to promote an even-looking tan with sunless tanning products?
+What's the best way to apply a sunless tanning lotion?